What does a Telecommunications Technician do?

 - Perform routine maintenance and repairs on telecommunications infrastructure.

-- Troubleshoot and resolve technical issues related to telecommunications equipment.
+- Troubleshoot and resolve technical issues related to telecommunications systems.

-- Conduct tests and diagnostics to ensure the proper functioning of telecommunications systems.
+- Conduct tests and diagnostics to ensure the proper functioning of telecommunications equipment.

-- Collaborate with other technicians and engineers to implement new technologies and upgrades.
+- Collaborate with other technicians and IT staff to ensure seamless integration of telecommunications systems.

 Qualifications